-We will be taking an in-depth look at the product in this article and helping you decide whether it is worth your money.
+We will be taking an in-depth look at this product to help you decide whether it is worth your money or not.

 Quick Review: Blue Up appears to be a complete waste of money.